Southern tamandua: Diet

 Southern tamanduas eat ants and termites in roughly equal proportions, although they may also eat a small quantity of fruit.
 They locate their food by scent, and prey on a wide range of species, including army ants, carpenter ants, and Nasutitermes.
 They avoid eating ants armed with strong chemical defenses, such as leafcutter ants.
 They also consume beetle larvae and their water requirement is obtained through their food.
 But as with the ants, beetles with a chemical defense are generally avoided.
-Tamanduas are also thought to eat honey and bees and in captivity, have been known to eat fruit and meat.
+Evidence also suggests that southern tamanduas in captivity prefer termites over ants whilst Tamanduas examined in the wild consume a larger quantity of ants than termites.
 Anteaters extract their prey by using their extremely strong fore limbs to rip open nests and their elongated snouts and rounded tongues (up to 40 cm in length) to lick up the insects.
+These tongues are adapted specifically for myrmecophagy thanks to specialized papillae that allow them to grab onto their tiny prey.

 Although it has the same diet as the giant anteater, both animals are able to live alongside one another, perhaps because the southern tamandua is able to reach nests in trees, while its larger relative cannot.
+Another reason for this is that southern tamanduas often prefer to eat ants that get their food from the vegetation, as well as the soil, while giant anteaters look for ants that gather food in just the soil.

+Predation

+Potential predators of lesser anteaters in Serra da Bodoquena include large canids (such as the maned wolf), medium and large felids (such as cougars, jaguars and ocelots), large eagles (such as harpy eagles and crested eagles), and large boids (such as boa constrictors).

+Captivity

+While southern tamanduas are solitary creatures, they thrive in captivity when they live together in pairs.
+These interactions increase their motivation to search for food and to stay active.

+Being housed with another tamandua can help, but there are still other factors of captivity that impact their behavior.
+Their interactions with the enclosure managers, as well as regular appointments to a veterinary clinic, can cause stress in the southern tamandua.
+This stress is often exhibited in their behavior and tends to be heightened in the summer.

 Conservation

-The southern tamandua is listed as CITES Appendix II in southeastern Brazil.
-Although widespread, they are uncommon.
-They are killed by hunters, who claim the tamanduas kill dogs.
-They are also killed for the thick tendons in their tails, from which rope is made.
-Tamanduas are sometimes used by Amazonian Indians to rid their homes of ants and termites.
+Southern tamanduas are classified as Least Concern on the Conservation Status scale, but they still face many threatening situations.
+These threats can include wildfires, habitat loss, and hunters that use the tendons in the southern tamanduas' tails as a material for producing rope.

+They are also used as pest control, specifically for termites and ants, by Indigenous people, who sometimes bring the southern tamanduas into their homes to take care of these insects.